JIRA User Module – Conclusion

 Alternately, you can choose to include a web-link as a reference.

-8) Clone: As the name implies you can create a duplicate for an issue.
+8) Clone: As the name implies you can create a duplicate of an issue.

 When an issue is cloned: